blidarul/blidarul/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on a maze projecct for university.
+- 🔭 I’m currently working on a maze project for university.
 - 🌱 I’m currently learning C with the raylib library.

 ## My Streak